MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 If we look back at the code snippet at the start of the file we can see the event listener on the server listening for a username.
 Our goal is to trigger this event with the corresponding event name.
 Our server is listening for certain events therefore it's our job to make sure that we name them correctly on both the front-end and the backend.

-Take a minute to see if you can emit an event from ours socket
+Take a minute to see if you can emit an event from ours socket.

 [solution]
 ``` swift